adampalkowski/SocialK/README.md

 # Under Construction
 :construction: :construction: :construction: :construction: :construction:
 This project is currently under construction.
-Check back soon for updates!
+New project with updates ui will be the new version of this.

 ## Features
 - Developed using Kotlin and Jetpack Compose